jxelbds/kasm/README.md

 # install Kasm Workspaces on your server
 **What is Kasm?**

-Kasm Workspaces is a container streaming platform that provides secure, browser-based access to isolated workspaces, including desktops and applications.
-Key features include:
+Kasm is an open-source, web-based virtual desktop infrastructure (VDI) platform that allows users to access remote desktops and applications from any device with a web browser.
+It provides features such as multi-user support, secure connections, and easy management of desktop environments.
+With Kasm, administrators can create and manage multiple virtual desktops, assign users to specific desktops, and monitor user activity in real-time.

+One way to run Kasm is by installing it on top of Proxmox, a popular Linux-based virtualization platform Kasm.docx
+.
+Proxmox offers a robust set of features for managing virtual machines (VMs), including high availability, live migration, and storage management.
+By combining Kasm with Proxmox, administrators can create a comprehensive VDI solution that meets the needs of large-scale organizations.

+However, when installing Kasm on top of Proxmox, there is one important consideration: you will need to set the system type to 'host' during installation [2].
+This allows Kasm to utilize the underlying hardware resources provided by Proxmox, enabling it to run as a standalone application rather than as a traditional VM.

+Setting the system type to 'host' during installation will also allow Kasm to take advantage of Proxmox's advanced features, such as live migration and high availability.
+This means that you can easily move desktops between nodes in your Proxmox cluster, or even create redundant systems to ensure continuity in case of hardware failures.

+By combining the strengths of both Kasm and Proxmox, administrators can build a robust and scalable VDI solution that meets the needs of demanding users and organizations.
+Whether you're looking to deploy virtual desktops for remote workers, or need a highly available platform for critical applications, Kasm on Proxmox is an excellent choice.

+Kasm Workspaces also provides additional features such as:

-  *  Web-native Access: Users can access their workspaces from any device with a web browser, eliminating the need for client software.
+Web-native Access: Users can access their workspaces from any device with a web browser, eliminating the need for client software.
-  *  Containerization: Each workspace runs in an isolated container, enhancing security and simplifying management.
+Containerization: Each workspace runs in an isolated container, enhancing security and simplifying management.
-  *  Desktop as a Service (DaaS): Kasm enables the delivery of virtual desktops on demand, supporting Windows and Linux environments.
+Desktop as a Service (DaaS): Kasm enables the delivery of virtual desktops on demand, supporting Windows and Linux environments.
-  *  Application Streaming: Individual applications can be streamed to users' browsers, providing access to specific tools without a full desktop environment.
+Application Streaming: Individual applications can be streamed to users' browsers, providing access to specific tools without a full desktop environment.
-  *  Security Features: Built-in security includes data loss prevention, web content filtering, and options for private and non-attributable browsing.
-  *  Customization: Workspaces can be easily customized to meet specific user and organizational needs.
-  *  Scalability: The platform is designed to be easily scalable to accommodate growing user bases.
-  *  Integration: Kasm Workspaces can integrate with existing IT infrastructure and supports APIs for automation.
-  *  Collaboration Tools: Features like screen sharing and integrated chat can enhance team collaboration.
+These features make Kasm an excellent choice for organizations looking to deploy remote workspaces that are easy to manage, secure, and scalable.

 -**How to install Kasm:**